-Shares in Samsung Electronics and SK hynix Inc — South Korea’s two largest chipmakers — plunged amid concerns of a slowdown in memory demand, analysts said on Thursday.
+Analysts said that shares in Samsung Electronics and SK Hynix Inc — South Korea’s two largest chipmakers plunged amid concerns of a slowdown in memory demand on Thursday.

 On Wednesday, Samsung shed 2.1 percent to close at 78,500 won, moving under the 80,000 mark for the first time since Aug.
 2.

-Analysts said the plunge came as investors fear a price decline of DRAM with sluggish demand after the current quarter, reports Yonhap news agency.
+Analysts said the plunge came as investors feared a price decline of DRAM with sluggish demand after the current quarter, reports Yonhap news agency.

 TrendForce earlier expected contract prices of PC DRAM to decline by 0-5 percent in the fourth quarter of 2021.

 The industry tracker also predicted contract prices of server DRAM to be “constrained to rise further” in the fourth quarter.

 “On the whole, the general behaviors of DRAM buyers with regards to procurement have changed noticeably from the first half of this year,” it said.
 “As the demand related to servers, PCs, and other major applications slows down, the whole DRAM market will gradually shift to a state of oversupply.”

 With negative outlooks coming out, some analysts even lowered the target stock prices of the chipmakers.

 However, others said the price decline and possible down cycle in the memory market may not be long compared with the past.